-Don't ask too many questions.
-Most people are more than happy to answer questions, but remember people are in the gym to train, so be considerate and keep your questions brief.
+Don’t ask too many questions.
+Most people are more than happy to answer questions.
+Still, remember people are in the gym to train.
+Be considerate and keep your questions brief.

-Don't be a gossip in the locker room.
+Don’t be a gossip in the locker room.
 You never know who is in the toilet or shower as you are spilling the beans about someone else.
-It's wise to watch your mouth even on the gym floor, because you never know whose friend or relative is working out beside you.
+It’s wise to watch your mouth even on the gym floor.
+You never know whose friend or relative is working out beside you.

-Don't bring your kids to the gym.
-A gym is full of machines with moving parts that can easily cut off or smash inquisitive little fingers, so it's a bad idea to bring young children and allow them to run around.
+Don’t bring your kids to the gym.
+A gym is full of machines with moving parts that can easily cut off or smash inquisitive little fingers.
+Therefore, it’s a bad idea to bring young children and allow them to run around.

-One of the major reasons people offer for not joining a gym is that they feel uncomfortable in the strange ambience of hard bodies, wall-to-wall mirrors and the clanging of heavy weights.
-Walking in anywhere that's new to you will make you uncomfortable in the beginning, and the gym can be an intimidating place.
+There’s one of the major reasons people offer for not joining a gym.
+They feel uncomfortable in the strange ambience of hard bodies.
+Not to mention wall-to-wall mirrors and the clanging of heavy weights.
+Walking in anywhere that’s new to you will make you uncomfortable in the beginning.
+The gym can be an intimidating place.

 Make life easier for yourself by knowing how to carry yourself in the gym.
-If you would like to exercise with equipment already in use, ask politely for it and wait your turn.
+Would you like to exercise with equipment already in use?
+Ask politely when it will be available and wait your turn.
 Wait until a person has completed their set before talking to them.
 Keep your ego in check.
-There is always somebody with more experience or who lifts more, so never think that you know all that there is to know.
+There is always somebody with more experience or who lifts more.
+Never think that you know all that there is to know.